 Always be prepared for any situation, have lots of food and oxygen to survive!
 Make sure there’s a nearby planet to land on and hope someone comes to get you soon.

-Zero Gravity is coming soon to Miniclip.com.
+Zero Gravity is out now on Miniclip.com.
 Check out the trailer below.